michelbernils/terminus/_posts/2025-03-07-aws-solutions-architect.markdown

 1. Security Groups: Act as a stateful virtual firewall for compute within a VPC.
 1. Public Subnets: Allows instances to have public IP Addresses.
 1. Private Subnets: Subnets that disallows instances to have public IP Addresses.
-1. VPC Endpoints: Privately connect to AWS support services.
+1. VPC Endpoints: Privately connect to AWS support services (S3).
 1. VPC Peering: Connect to VPCs to other VPCs.
+1. Transit Gateway: Connects thousands VPCs together.
+1. VPN:
+  * Site-to-site: All the company connected.
+  * Client: Remote connect between a secure connection.
+1. Cloudhub: Connects branch companies.

-### Key Features
+#### Key Features
 1. VPCs are region specific.
 They do not spam regions
   * You can use VPC Peering to connect to VPC across regions.
 1. You can create up to 5 VPC per regions.